CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** ** patching

-Where patching is possible, the risks of which are estimated and considered acceptable, a patch process with role-specific responsibilities should be defined which, in addition to the patches and updates released by the manufacturer, also takes into account additional third-party software (eg office applications, PDF readers).
+Where patching is possible, the risks of which are estimated and considered acceptable, a patch process with role-specific responsibilities should be defined which, in addition to the patches and updates released by the manufacturer, also considers additional third-party software (eg office applications, PDF readers).
 The process should contain at least the following elements:

 * Regular check for new vulnerability reports from the manufacturers of OT components or third-party software
 * Criticality assessment of patches, for example with Common Vulnerability Scoring System (CVSS),